philipp-michelfeit/Design-Patterns/README.md

 - [x] Favor composition over inheritance
 - [x] Program to an interface, not an implementation
 - [x] Strive for loosely coupled designs between objects that interact
-- [x] Classes should be open for extension, but closed for modification
+- [x] Classes should be open for extension, but closed for modification ( Open Closed )
+- [x] Depend upon abstractions.
+Do not depend upon concrete classes. ( Dependency Inversion )

 ## OO Patterns